Ayanfe-Mee/Subscription_Service_Data_Analysis_A/README.md

         - Checked for missing values and remove duplicates with the same values as another in all fields.
         - Converted date fields (subscriptionStart, and subscriptionEnd) to date format.
         - Created a conditional column, subscription status (Canceled) to calculate active and canceled subscription.
-        - Calclated subscriptionDuration (SubscriptionStart, SubscriptionEnd) to assess the lenght of time each customer stayed subscribed.
+        - Calculated subscriptionDuration (SubscriptionStart, SubscriptionEnd) to assess the lenght of time each customer stayed subscribed.
         - Generated summary statistics such as total revenue and average subscription duration, to get a high-level view of the data.

 - Calculated key Metrics;
         - Computed average subscription duration using power BI DAX functions to assess how long customers typically remain subscribed.
-        - Calculated churn rate and renewal rate to understand customer retention to understand customer retention and identify trends in cancellations.
+        - Calculated churn rate and renewal rate to understand customer retention and identify trends in cancellations.

   - Customer Segmentation: Classified customers into meaningful segments to understand the distribution and behavior across regions and subscription types.
        1. grouped customers by region and subscriptionType.